 Weighing the Giants: Accurate Weak Lensing Mass Measurements for Cosmological Cluster Surveys

 Surveys of galaxy clusters provide a sensitive probe of cosmology by measuring the evolution of the halo mass function.
 With a number of surveys at optical, millimeter, and X-ray wavelengths on-going or starting in the near futures, cluster count experiments will be one the most important cosmological probes over the next decade.
 However, none of the typical survey observables (X-ray luminosity, optical richness, SZ flux) directly measures the cluster mass.
 Already current cluster surveys are systematically limited by uncertainties in the relation between cluster mass and observables.
 Cluster weak lensing is the most promising observational method to calibrate the mass scaling to the required precision, but requires the control of systematic errors to a few percent each.
 I will review our "Weighing the Giants" project to measure accurate individual weak lensing masses for the largest sample of clusters to date, and discuss its first cosmological applications for cluster count experiments as well as the baryonic mass fraction test.

-Feedback-regulated star formation on galactic and cosmological scales
+Bridging the gap between cosmology and star formation: Feedback on galactic and cosmological scales

 The Curious Case of the 3.57 keV Emission Line